GDHadeel/CS4083-NLP/README.md

   - **Word2Vec (Skip Gram):** Predicts surrounding words based on a target word.
   - **FastText:** Represents each word as a bag of character n-grams for better handling of out-of-vocabulary words.

+#### Visualizations
+t-SNE plots to visualize word embeddings and the semantic relationships between words.

 #### How to Use
 1. Download the **`word.pkl`** file containing the Arabic words dataset.
 2. Download the pre-trained models for Word2Vec and FastText.